-We are a registered charity with an annual turnover of around £10m.
-Responsibility for the charity lies with the fifteen trustees of Quakers in Britain, appointed from among the Quaker community.
+We are a registered charity with an annual turnover of around £12m.
+Responsibility for the charity lies with the fifteen Trustees of Britain Yearly Meeting, appointed from among the Quaker community.
+We are based at Friends House (opposite Euston station in central London), which houses our central offices accommodating 150 staff.